VikrantP16/crypto-currency-dashboard/README.md

 # crypto-currency-dashboard

-An application built using React and Node.
-This application enables the user to convert prices of various cryptocurrencies with an in-built feature of news feed.
+This application converts the price of various cryptocurrencies using an integrated API.
+The application frontend is built using React and the backend is built using Node js.
+An additional feature which shows the latest news is implemented in this application which lets the user find out more about the cryptocurrencies that the user is interested in.